-Currently, three USCIS service centers are handling DACA renewal cases, and application processing times — “wait times” — vary among the service centers.
-For example, as of September 2019, the Nebraska Service Center was taking about 5 to 7 months to process DACA renewal applications and issue renewed EADs, according to USCIS’s Check Case Processing Times website, https://egov.uscis.gov/processing-times/.
+Currently, two USCIS service centers are handling DACA renewal cases, and application processing times — “wait times” — vary among the service centers.
+For the latest information, see USCIS’s Check Case Processing Times website, https://egov.uscis.gov/processing-times/.

-NOTE: Because the U.S. Supreme Court may issue a ruling before June 2020 that may affect the availability of DACA renewals, we encourage people whose DACA expires before the end of 2020 to consider applying for renewal sooner than they might otherwise.
-We also urge them to consult with an accredited representative (at a nonprofit organization that helps people with immigration matters) or an attorney before they apply for renewal, to discuss the benefits and risks of applying.
+Note: Given the uncertainty of what will happen with DACA, we encourage people requesting DACA to consult with an accredited representative (at a nonprofit organization that helps people with immigration matters) or an attorney before they apply for renewal, to discuss the benefits and risks of applying.

 What factors are likely to cause a longer application processing time?

 Certain factors, such as new arrests or criminal convictions, will likely lead to a longer renewal request processing time.
 If you have been arrested or convicted since the last time you renewed your DACA, you should speak with an immigration legal expert before filing a renewal request.
 For more information about what “criminal background” issues might trigger a delay, see this table that lists and describes the crime-related bars to DACA: www.ilrc.org/daca-criminal-bars-chart.